 My sculptures and installations explore the experiences in life that can alter who we are and how we view the world.
-I am often showing the results of negative experiences like abuse, disease, and loss, but I balance that with a call for community, humanity, and care.
+I am often showing the results of intense personal experiences that I balance with a call for community, humanity, and care.
 A variety of materials are used and interwoven to represent our varied experiences and histories, and then they are pushed until weaknesses are revealed.
 I utilize that vulnerability to a point that it becomes a new form of structure.
-In the process, the “scar” comes to symbolizes potential, even beauty.
+In the process, the “scar” comes to symbolize potential, even beauty.
 A new strength is found.

-As a woman, I nurture and heal.
-As an artist, I do the same.
-Touch is central to this exploration.
-By choosing to create art that is predominately made only using my hands and with materials that are traditionally used by women, I enter the dialogue of trauma with empathy.
+As a woman, touch is central to my exploration as an artist.
+By choosing to create work that is predominately made using only my hands and with materials that are traditionally used by women, I enter the dialogue of pain with empathy.
 I also enter it with honesty.
-Imprinted in my art is how we use our bodies and our words to harm and heal; to be left with scars, but still breathe.
+Imprinted in my art is how we use our bodies and our words to harm and heal; and question what our role is individually and culturally.